SamWebb63/ProjectFileCompression/README.md

 3) Go to the command prompt and navigate to where the folder is
 4) Compile with the command: mvn compile
 5) Execute with the command: mvn test

+#Author
+Samantha Webb
+Worked in collaboration with Adam Garcia